tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ```
 The code above changes the color of author names from random to gray.

-To have all messages appear on the left side of the chatbox we need to find the `.message-row.by-me` class and delete it or remove the `flex-direction` property.
+To have all the messages appear on the left side of the chatbox we need to find the `.message-row.by-me` class and delete it or remove the `flex-direction` property.

 Our chat will look like this: